OTAS: Open-vocabulary Token Alignment for Outdoor Segmentation: Experiments

+All three foundation models combined with token alignment outperform Grounded SAM-2 despite using fewer parameters, showing that OTAS lifts frozen vision–language features into a more discriminative representation without training or fine-tuning additional segmentation heads.
+However, performance when using the larger AM-RADIO (90M) backbone does not improve upon the significantly smaller DINO models (21M) when using the same CLIP image encoder for language-grounding (86M).

-\textbf{Reduction and Clustering Methods.} Table \ref{tab:cluster-types} examines the choice of LVM ($\psi$) and clustering model ($C$).
+\textbf{Reduction and Clustering Methods.} Table \ref{tab:cluster-types} examines the choice of LVM ($\psi$) and clustering model ($C$) in a factorial experiment, using PCA (CPU and GPU), KPCA and ICA for LVM and k-Means (CPU and GPU), Gaussian Mixture Model (GMM) and HDBSCAN for clustering.
 This comparison shows that k-Means clustering leads to the cleanest segmentation results, with PCA and Kernel-PCA being equally suitable for dimensionality reduction.
+Density-based clustering (HDBSCAN) is a viable alternative if setting the number of clusters as a hyperparameter is not possible.

 \textbf{Number of Clusters and Components.} The top of Figure \ref{fig:cluster-numbers} shows an ablation of PCA components ($C_{r}$) and k-Means clusters ($k$) on a 20\% split of \ac{orfd}.
+Results are truncated for length from a grid search over $k=[4;20]$, $C_r=[4;64]$ with marginal score difference between the best ($0.94$) and the worst-performing ($0.92$) combination.
 Positive prompts are \textit{gravel, road, dirt} and negative prompts are \textit{sky, grass, forest}.
 The denoted score is an average of the IoU, F1 score, precision and recall.
 The highest score is achieved with $C_{r}=4$ and $k=4$.

 \textbf{Model Scalability (3D).} Bottom of Figure~\ref{fig:cluster-numbers} shows the time requirements for reconstruction with \textit{OTAS Spatial} on TartanAir Seasonsforest Winter in blue, and the memory usage in orange.
-Both time and space complexity are comparably low to the state of the art.
+Both time and space complexity are comparably low to the state of the art and scale approximately linearly over the measured input view range.
 At 10 views, both time and memory usage are marginally above 1 second and Gigabyte respectively.
-Using 200 views takes 12.42 seconds and requires 9.97 Gigabytes of GPU memory.
+Using 250 views takes 14.78 seconds and requires 11.26 Gigabytes of GPU memory, resulting in an average throughput of $\approx17$ fps.